Priestley Riots: Aftermath and trials

 After the riots, Birmingham was, according to industrialist James Watt, "divided into two parties who hate one another mortally".
 Initially Priestley wanted to return and deliver a sermon on the Bible verse "Father, forgive them, for they know not what they do," but he was dissuaded by friends convinced that it was too dangerous.
 Instead, he wrote his Appeal:

 I was born an Englishman as well [as] any of you.
 Though labouring under civil disabilities, as a Dissenter, I have long contributed my share to the support of government, and supposed I had the protection of its constitution and laws for my inheritance.
 But I have found myself greatly deceived; and so may any of you, if, like me, you should, with or without cause, be so unfortunate as to incur popular odium.
-For then, as you have seen in my case, without any form of trial whatever, without any intimation of your crime, or of your danger, your houses and all your property may be destroyed, and you may not have the good fortune to escape with life, as I have done....What are the old French Lettres de Cachet, or the horrors of the late demolished Bastile, compared to this?
+For then, as you have seen in my case, without any form of trial whatever, without any intimation of your crime, or of your danger, your houses and all your property may be destroyed, and you may not have the good fortune to escape with life, as I have done....What are the old French Lettres de Cachet, or the horrors of the late demolished Bastille, compared to this?

 The riots revealed that the Anglican gentry of Birmingham were not averse to using violence against Dissenters whom they viewed as potential revolutionaries.
 They had no qualms, either, about raising a potentially uncontrollable mob.
 Many of those attacked left Birmingham; as a result, the town became noticeably more conservative after the riots.
 The remaining supporters of the French Revolution decided not to hold a dinner celebrating the storming of the Bastille the next year.